Causes and risk factors of Hodgkin lymphoma

 Conditions such as HIV can weaken the immune system.
 We have more information about lymphoma and HIV.

-Drugs called immunosuppressants can also weaken the immune system.
-Some people need these drugs after an organ transplant or to treat auto-immune disease.
+Drugs called immunosuppressants also weaken it.
+Some people need this type of drug after an organ transplant or to treat auto-immune disease.

 Having a close relative with lymphoma

-People who have a parent, brother or sister with lymphoma, have higher risk of developing Hodgkin lymphoma.
+People who have a parent, brother or sister with lymphoma have a higher risk of developing Hodgkin lymphoma.
 The reason for this is not known.
 It may be because there is a genetic change that runs in families.
-Or it could be because people within one family tend to have the same lifestyle factors.
+Or it could be because family members tend to have the same lifestyle.

 This risk is very small.
 Most people who have a close relative with lymphoma will not develop lymphoma.